tdalberg/tdalberg.github.io/index.md

 - Exploring and evaluating the utility of techniques from graph theory, natural language processing and geometric data analysis for analyzing pathways in higher education.
 - Developing a methodology for analyzing social change such as structural and relative social mobility and shifts in occupational status.
-- Writing a paper on how to study undergraduate course consideration at scale with Tum Chaturapruek, René Kizilcec, Marissa Thompson, Sonia Giebel, Monique Harrison, Ramesh Johari and Mitchell Stevens.
-See [preprint](https://dx.doi.org/10.2139/ssrn.3432748).
 - Finishing a chapter about the extramural activities of scholars in humanities and social sciences in Sweden ca 1900&ndash;1950 for an edited volume in Swedish.